michalkonecny/ps-multiplayer/README.md

-# PureScript web-based multiplayer game
+# PureScript web-based P2P multiplayer game

 This project is intended to be a template for creating simple PureScript web-based real-time multiplayer games.
-The game is deliberately very simple: In a game of Tag, each player controls a character on a grid.
-"It" chases the others to "tag" them.
+The game is deliberately very simple: In a game of Tig, each player controls a character on a grid.
+"It" chases the others to "tig" them.

 Players' browser instances communicate using broadcast messages via a web-socket broadcast server.
 (A simple broadcast server is provided.)